Rabbi Yeshua’s Authority

 Unification – Sun Myung Moon – Korea – 1954

-Rabbi Yeshua, the “good shepherd” Jn 10:11, in the Origins of the Church, commissioned his vicar on earth by directing Rabbi Kefa, “Feed my lambs … Tend my sheep … Feed my sheep” Jn 21:15–17.
+Rabbi Yeshua, the “good shepherd” Jn 10:11, in The Catholic Church, commissioned his vicar on earth by directing Rabbi Kefa, “Feed my lambs … Tend my sheep … Feed my sheep” Jn 21:15–17.
 His words to Rabbi Kefa, “You are Peter, and on this rock I will build my church, and the powers of death shall not prevail against it” Mt 16:18 and “I am with you always” Mt 28:20 made the Church infallible on faith and morals.
 Faith comes from the first great commandment, to love God, and morals from the second, to love our neighbor.

 Rabbi Kefa, and all who became Bishop of Rome in the apostolic succession, derive their authority directly from Rabbi Yeshua.
 He told us, “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the great and first commandment.
 And a second is like it, You shall love your neighbor as yourself.
 On these two commandments depend all the law and the prophets” Mt 22:37–40.
 Therefore, every Successor of Peter speaks with Rabbi Yeshua’s own authority on faith (how we love God) Mt 22:37 and morals (how we love one another).